 Once known as Voice Action, Google’s voice search is a handy tool that allows people to tell their questions to their mobile and get answers accordingly.

-With just one tap on the mic icon on the search bar of your cell phone, you can activate the voice search mode to handle user queries.
+Furthermore, with just one tap on the mic icon on the search bar of your cell phone, you can activate the voice search mode to handle user queries.
 This technology by Google was earlier called Voice Action and was designed specifically for android phones to receive voice commands.

 Since then, this technology has become very popular and available for all android mobile users across the globe.
 Prior to 2016, the voice search feature used to work only in US English, but it can now recognize British and Indian English, French, German, Italian, and Filipino.